Introduction

 🧘♀️ Conclusion

-These 5 powerful shlokas from the Bhagavad Gita hold deep parenting lessons rooted in spiritual wisdom.
+These 5 powerful Bhagavad Gita parenting lessons are not just ancient words but practical shlokas for raising children in today’s fast-paced world.
 By understanding and applying these teachings, parents can raise children who are emotionally strong, spiritually aware, and morally rooted.

 Embrace the Gita—not just as scripture, but as your parenting guidebook.